About Seth Czerepak

 Seth’s thorough knowledge of propaganda tactics, and of dark occult manipulation rituals has also led him to believe that the “Left vs Right” political paradigm is, in itself, an instrument of tyranny.

 “I was a Leftist in my early 20’s.
 Then I realized their solution to almost every problem is another law, regulation, or government program.
 That’s epically stupid when you consider two things.
 First, most progressives believe that big corporations have been corrupted by power and greed.
-Which I agree with in many cases.
-But then they want to solve that problem by centralizing more power and money into this big organization we call a government.
+In most cases, I agree with the Left on this.
+But the Left thinks they can solve this problem by centralizing more power and money into this big organization we call a government.
 Liberals also seem to have a shallow understanding of human nature and of the laws of cause and effect.
 I mean, if citizens are so incapable of being decent that they need a government to enforce or impose basic decency and generosity, how the hell can those same citizens be trusted to elect ‘the right leaders?’
-Right Wing Conservatives are just as dumb.
+Right-Wing Conservatives are just as dumb.
 They claim to want less government.
-But then they’re eager to shovel out trillions of dollars for building a military and law-enforcement machine that could be easily used to impose tyranny on American Citizens, and the rest of the Civilized world.
-In fact, we saw a hilarous example in 2019 with the I.G.
+But then they’re eager to shovel out trillions of dollars for building a military and law-enforcement machine that could be easily used to impose tyranny on American Citizens, and the rest of the Civilized World.
+In fact, we saw a hilarious example in 2019 with the I.G.
 Report.
-In the early 2000’s, the Congress passed a law called ‘The Patriot Act.’
+In the early 2000’s, Congress passed a law called ‘The Patriot Act.’
 They sold it to Americans by claiming that it would be used to ‘protect us’ by surveilling potential terrorists and putting them on trial.
 Of course, a whole mess of ‘small government’ conservatives applauded this pap like clapping seals performing for a handful of sardines.
 Then, in 2019, they found out that our so-called ‘Intelligence Agencies’ had used this same law to surveil, and frame their Republican President.
 That’s cartoon level irony if you ask me.”

 Since having his secondary YouTube and Twitter accounts banned for sharing his political views, Seth has refrained from public debate.
 Instead, he’s planning an “Intellectual Fiction” series called The Apologist.
 These books will showcase Seth’s political views within the context of a fictional narrative, just as authors like George Orwell, Ayn Rand, and Aldous Huxley did during the 20th Century.